IBM-Cloud/Kitura-Starter/README.md

 For further details on executing Kitura-based applications locally, please see Kitura's instructions for installation on [macOS ](https://github.com/IBM-Swift/Kitura#installation-os-x) and on [Linux](https://github.com/IBM-Swift/Kitura#installation-linux-apt-based) since system level dependencies may be required before attempting to execute this starter app.

-If you are interested in manually deploying the application to Bluemix, you'll need to install the Cloud Foundry [command line](https://docs.cloudfoundry.org/devguide/cf-cli/install-go-cli.html) and Bluemix [command line](http://clis.stage1.ng.bluemix.net/ui/home.html) on your system.
+If you are interested in manually deploying the application to Bluemix, you'll need to install the Bluemix [command line](http://clis.ng.bluemix.net/ui/home.html) on your system.
 Once it is installed, you can use it to [authenticate and access](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started) your Bluemix organization(s) and spaces.
 You can find further details on how to deploy this sample application to Bluemix in a subsequent section.

 ## Clone, build, and run locally
 Once you have installed the Swift compiler and any system level dependencies required by the Kitura framework, you can proceed with the steps described in this section.